dkonar/godot-openmpt/README.md

 If you want to take a look at a commit that's more recent, then you can download the addon as a CI build artifact from the Github workflow action.

-Unfortunately there are no MacOS, Android, iOS, or any 32-bit binaries currently prebuilt.
-If you need any of those you will have to build them yourself and add them to the .gdextension file.

 ## Documentation

 For information on what functions you can use either look at the source code, or look at the in-editor docs for the types `AudioStreamMPT` and `AudioStreamPlaybackMPT`.